Assistance for Singapore PR/Citizenship

 ICA assesses each Singapore Permanent Resident application holistically.
 But what exactly are they looking for?

 The Immigration and Checkpoints Authority (ICA) receives thousands of applications daily.
 However, with the high volume of applicants eager to apply for Permanent Resident status in Singapore, only a select few are approved each year.
 This rigorous screening process ensures that only deserving applicants become Permanent Residents.
 Therefore, if you face rejection once or twice, there is no need to worry.
 Instead, focus on reassessing your Singapore PR requirements.
-Engaging a reliable immigration partner can significantly enhance your chances of success.
+Engaging a reliable immigration partner can significantly enhance your chances of success by ensuring that you meet the necessary Singapore Permanent Resident eligibility criteria and have all documents required for Singapore PR in order.

 Are you eligible to apply as a permanent resident?
 Here are the Singapore PR eligibility based on ICA: